Selecting a language will automatically trigger the translation of the page content.

 • What are their problems?
 What about the solutions they choose?

 • What are their social relationships?
 Their networks?
-Their communications?
+Their means of communication?

-This is all the external parameters that will influence your offer and your demand.
+These are all the external parameters that will influence your supply and demand.

 • What is the market trend?

-• What are your main competitors?
-What do they bring more or less than you?
+• Who are your main competitors?
+What more or less do they bring than you?

 • Is there an upcoming event that will change the context?
-Examples: the Olympics, a factory closure.
+Examples are the Olympics, a factory closure.

-• In which technological environment will your product or service appear?
+• In what technological environment will your product or service appear?

 • Is there any specific legislation that constrains or changes your strategy?